justinmc/markdown-html-form/README.md

 The simple example is probably the most basic use case of the project.
 Markdown entered into a form shows a preview in realtime, and on submission of the form submits the converted html via a hidden input.

-### Hallojs Example
+### Hallo Example

-This example makes use of [hallojs](https://github.com/bergie/hallo) to make the live preview of the markdown editable.
+This example makes use of [Hallo](https://github.com/bergie/hallo) to make the live preview of the markdown editable.
 This basically gives you a markdown editor and a WYSIWYG editor kept in sync.

 ## License